Palm Tran: Rates

 Plexiglass shields on the driver's side are in place, to reduce interaction.

 The standard adult one-way fare is $2.
 People eligible for the reduced fare, such as students, disabled, and senior citizens, pay $1. $5 buys an unlimited 24-hour pass ($3.50 for reduced fare).
 Daily and 31-day unlimited ride passes are also available for purchase at Palm Tran Connection.
 There are 31-day unlimited passes that are available reduced or regular costing $55 and $70 respectively.
 Kids below 9 ride free with fare-paying rider, limit is 3.

 Bus technology

 All Palm Tran buses have bicycle racks on the front, capable of holding two bikes.
 They are also equipped GPS and video surveillance cameras which record activity on the bus and the outer side facing the bus stops.
-Recently Palm Tran has equipped all fixed-route buses with Automatic Vehicle Location technology that enables passengers to track buses and bus arrivals in real time.
+Recently Palm Tran has equipped all fixed-route buses with automatic vehicle location technology that enables passengers to track buses and bus arrivals in real time.
 Palm Tran also offers real-time bus arrival information on its website or through its MyStop Mobile app, as well as on-demand through SMS.
 In October 2018, all 159 fixed route buses started to offer free Wi-Fi to its riders.

-The Palm Tran announced plans to incorporate new payment methods in addition to cash.
+Palm Tran announced plans to incorporate new payment methods in addition to cash.
 The new upgrades will allow the service to accept credit cards and smartphone payments.
-The upgrade is set to cost between 5 million and 6 million dollars.
+The upgrade was set to cost between 5 million and 6 million dollars.